Diamond Schmitt Architects

 Diamond Schmitt Architects is a Canadian architectural firm founded in 1975.
 It is headquartered in Toronto, Ontario.
 The firm was founded by architects Jack Diamond and Donald Schmitt.

 History

-In 1964, Jack Diamond was the Founding Director of the University of Toronto's Master of Architecture program.
+Diamond was the founding director of the University of Toronto's Master of Architecture program.
 Diamond worked closely with Barton Myers, an American and Canadian architect, and is currently the president of Barton Myers Associates Inc. Myers established his own practice with Diamond in Toronto in 1968.
 Starting this year, the architects founded their new firm Diamond and Myers.
 The two eventually split in 1975.
 Diamond Schmitt Architecture would not officially begin until 1974 when Jack Diamond established his own firm, A.J Diamond Architects.

 It was around this time that the partnership between Jack Diamond and Donald Schmitt began.
 Schmitt studied architecture at the University of Toronto where Diamond had worked, continuing his education until 1978.
 After thirteen years of A.J.
 Diamond Architects, in 1989, the firm had developed further when Jack Diamond partnered with Schmitt.